RZahr/QuickTools/README.md

 ## **[QuickTrafficCalculator]** ##

-Used to calculate the internet consumption of the application
+Used to calculate the internet consumption of the application in a month.
+The Consumption is automatically reset every 30 days

  **```check```**: call the following function from the MainActivity